 Pros - Benefits

-Potentially higher rate of return: With a targeted rate of return of 3% p.a., this is much better than what you can achieve on even the highest-interest savings accounts and term deposits.
+Potentially higher rate of return: With a targeted rate of return of 5.95% p.a. and no deposit conditions, this is much better than what you can achieve on many high-interest savings accounts and term deposits.

 Lower-risk than shares and crypto: ETFs, particularly high-growth ones, can carry a fair amount of risk.
 Individual shares can too, and let’s not even mention cryptocurrency.
 While these platforms might return higher yields, Blossom could offer a good ‘middle ground’ between a term deposit, and more risky investments.